forestgrape/coronavirus/index.md

 - The coronavirus transmission can be smoke-like.
 A neighbours candle won't harm through doors, but if you are at a place with an indoor barbecue, smoke travel to the next floor.
 For Covid-19 this means in place with possibly many infected people e.g. a hospital treating Covid-19 patients, wearing a mask in <strong>all</strong> rooms is important.

-- Wear a mask in indoor places where infectious people can be and best avoid crowded indoor spaces entirely.
-To longer one stays the more important is a mask, the infection risk increases with the amount of air breathed.
-Reuse the mask; but put it into 60 to 70-degree hot water for 30 minutes every day.
+- Wear a mask in indoor places where infectious people can be.
+The longer you stay, the more people there are and the less ventilation there is, the more important, since the infection risk increases with the amount of indoor air breathed.
+Or best avoid crowded indoor spaces entirely.

+    Reuse the mask; but put it into 60 to 70-degree hot water for 30 minutes every day  or wash it with soap.
 [Chan et al.](#chan) have shown that this inactivates the coronavirus (Remark: shown for Sars-Cov-1).
-From time to time you should change it or wash it with soap - there's more than Sars-Cov-2!
+From time to time you should change it or wash it very well - there's more than Sars-Cov-2, don't forget that!

 - Distancing reduces infection risk.

-- Outside is safe,  <strong>if keeping distance</strong>.
+- Outside is safe,  <strong>if distance is kept</strong>.
 However beware the corridor and stairwell, so going often in and out is not the best idea.
 Public transport and a crowded cars are best avoided too.
+Ideally walk or cycle directly from home.
+Taking into consideration, that most people especially children will and should go outside right where they live, it is polite to make limited usage of cars for leisure in cities - it is nicer and safer with light traffic.

 - Ventilate your rooms regularly by opening all windows for 5 minutes.
 If possibly  infected, always ventilate your room before opening the door of your room and your flat.
 [Ventilation](#ventilation) has been shown to be effective.

 - Don't have very dry air inside; drying your frequently washed cloths inside keeps the air humid.
 In dry air both dust and viruses stay longer in the air.